wenkang-deepblue/Visitimer/PRIVACY.md

 *   **Temporary State Data:**
     *   Information about tabs that have been opened by the Extension and are scheduled to be automatically closed (including the Tab ID and the scheduled closing time).
 This data is temporary and removed once the tab is closed or the task is otherwise completed or invalidated.

-**We DO NOT collect any other personal information**, such as your name, email address, IP address (other than what you might enter *as a URL to visit*), browsing history (beyond the URLs you explicitly schedule), location data, or any other sensitive information.
+**The Extension and the developer DO NOT collect any other personal information**, such as your name, email address, IP address (other than what you might enter *as a URL to visit*), browsing history (beyond the URLs you explicitly schedule), location data, or any other sensitive information.

-## 2. How We Use Information
+## 2. How The Extension Uses Information

 The information collected is used **exclusively** for the following purposes: